 Tanu has a degree in Information Systems from Carnegie Mellon University and is currently pursuing an Executive Education program at Harvard Business School.

-Results oriented product leader with high energy, strategic thinking, data driven approach, creativity and leadership qualities.
-Experience building B2C and B2B products using latest technology stack and managing large complex cross-functional teams.
+Rekha is a product evangelist and technologist with a solid background in product management and data engineering.
+She is a core believer of building simple yet delightful products with seamless experience that helps win both customer and business.
+Rekha is seen as a product leader with high energy, strategic thinking, data driven approach, creativity and leadership qualities.
+Her experience includes but are not limited to building B2C and B2B products using latest technology stack and managing large complex cross-functional teams.

 Ying received her PhD in computer vision from Duke University and Executive MBA from Stanford University.
 While young she attended worldwide programming contests, winning championships both nationally and internationally, recognizing her as one of the best female programmers in the world.
 After working at Google and Apple as senior research scientist, she cofounded AiFi as CTO, with a mission to bring ultimate efficiency and delight to shopping.
 She is leading engineering team to develop cutting-edge technologies to automate all stores of future.
 She believes the best way to predict future is to create it.
 She is enjoying doing that everyday.